 PUBLISHED IN VAULT | Issue 32, 2020

 ‘When the colour of your skin is seen as a weapon, you will never be seen as unarmed.’
 This universal quote has passed through marginalised mouths over the years, via protest signs, community speeches, and Instagram reposts—and it’s a line that dug into my mind during my conversation with Sydney-based artist Bhenji Ra.
 Grounded by her lived experiences as a trans woman of Filipinx descent, Ra uses her body as an investigational device—oscillating between dance, choreography, video installations, and club events—to amplify trans, queer, migrant, and intercultural narratives.
-So, let me remix this quote: Ra is a moving target and she is definitely armed.
+So, let me remix this quote: Ra is a moving target and she is definitely armed to survive.
 Live stages, gallery foyers, the streets, and social media feeds become performative vehicles for the artist to dispense communal energies of survival and liberation.

 Ra runs the iconic Sissy Ball, touted as the largest annual community ball event in the Asia Pacific.
 She also mentors emerging trans and queer dancers as the ‘Mother’ of Western Sydney vogue group, House of Slé, which she established after time spent with QTPOC (Queer and Trans People of Colour) communities in New York, where she was studying dance during her early twenties.
 “When I came back to Sydney,” she tells me, “I found out that there were pockets of young trans and gender diverse people of colour who were living in the suburbs, and who had only experienced vogue and foreign dance culture online, but couldn’t find any [physical] spaces where they could manifest or utilise this.”
 Forming the house gave Ra a platform to invest in the “intersection of culture and belonging and queerness” that she says was absent during her childhood years growing up in Moruya,New South Wales.
 “It was white suburbia,” she describes, “so there was always some high-drama about race and the colour of my family’s skin.”
 Being categorised as ‘other’ led Ra to “weaponise this experience,” she recalls.
 “Declaring I wasn’t comfortable in my own body as a five-year-old was probably the first step in practicing that type of liberation.”